ZeissVisionScienceLab/gaze-distance-CNN/README.md

-# CNN-based gaze distance estimation
+# CNN-based estimation of gaze distance in virtual reality using eye tracking and depth data
 Dataset and code for the publication "CNN-based estimation of gaze distance in virtual reality using eye tracking and depth data".

 ## [VR Study](/Study)